-Being aware of the signs of a COPD exacerbation can go a long way in preventing the disease from worsening, and can also decrease the life-threatening risks that occur with a sudden onset of COPD symptoms.
+Being aware of the signs of a Chronic Obstructive Pulmonary Disease exacerbation can go a long way in preventing the disease from worsening, and can also decrease the life-threatening risks that occur with a sudden onset of COPD symptoms.

 A lung infection caused by a virus or bacteria, such as a cold or some other illness, can lead to COPD exacerbations.
 COPD symptoms can also suddenly worsen due to constant exposure to these harmful pollutants.

 Warning signs of a COPD exacerbation may include:

 - Shortness of breath: A person experiencing a COPD exacerbation may feel breathlessness or shortage of air.
 If this feeling worsens even when at rest or with little physical activity, you may need to see a doctor.

 - Noisy breathing: With a COPD exacerbation, wheezing, whistling, gurgling, or rattling sounds may accompany breathing.
 Wheezing suggests partial obstruction of the airways by mucous, pus, or other inflammatory material.
 Gurgling or rattling sounds during breathing may indicate an accumulation of fluid in the lungs or mucous being present in the airways.

 - Increased anxiety: Oxygen is vital for everyone.
 If you feel like you are not getting enough oxygen and start to panic, being or becoming anxious can also aggravate your breathing ability as you may be anxiety.